dupontcyborg/compress-utils/ACKNOWLEDGMENTS.md

 # Acknowledgements

-This project would not be possible without the remarkable work of other engineers in the data compression space. `compression-utils` incorporates such code from the following third-party projects:
+This project would not be possible without the remarkable work of other engineers in the data compression space. `compress-utils` incorporates such code from the following third-party projects:

 ## Brotli